Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Pairs Satisfying and

 \alglanguage{pseudocode}

 \begin{theorem} Instances of $\prbpthree$ satisfying property $(P2)$ can be solved in polynomial time.
 YES instances have a unique solution, and whenever $n \geq 6$ this solution is a broken planar tour. \end{theorem} \begin{proof} If $n=5$ the result follows from Lemma \ref{lem:unique-c5}.
 If $(G',C')$ is a "NO" instance, then $\algPTwoPThree$ returns ``NO'' in the validation phase.
-Therefore we assume that $n \geq 6$, and that $(G',C')$ is a "YES" instance, i.e. it has at least one representation satisfying $(P3)$.
+Therefore, we assume that $n \geq 6$, and that $(G',C')$ is a "YES" instance, i.e. it has at least one representation satisfying $(P3)$.
 We will show that for any pair $(G',C')$ satisfying $(P2)$, and a minimal representation $\repprime$ of $(G',C')$ that satisfies $(P3)$, the representation $\repbarprime$ returned by $\algPTwoPThree$ is a broken planar tour and

-We will prove by induction on the number $k$ of contractible edges of $(G',C')$.
-If $k=0$ then $(G',C')$ is not contractible, therefore satisfies $(P1)$.
+We will prove by induction on the number $k$ of contractable edges of $(G',C')$.
+If $k=0$ then $(G',C')$ is not contractable, therefore satisfies $(P1)$.
 In this case the algorithm invokes $\algbpt$ and the claim follows from Theorem \ref{thm:BuildPlanarTourCorrect}.